yholkamp/jadmin/README.md

 Spark-Admin is a Spark Java powered framework to create simple backends for administration tasks.
 Inspired by the Ruby [Active Admin](https://github.com/activeadmin/activeadmin) library.

+# Limitations

+Spark-admin will currently not actively reload the table definition for a default SQL resource.
+This means that if you update your table definition, you'll have to restart the application for these to show up.

-# Roadmap / to do list
+# Roadmap & to do list

+* Improve the test coverage
 * Include configurable authentication (currently only available by interacting with the internal Spark instance)
-* Support multi-column primary keys
 * Include smart support for foreign keys, i.e. display a `<select>` for foreign key columns
 * Include CSRF tokens in each form
 * Support database constraints, i.e. validate form input in the browser
-* Improve the test coverage

 # License